 Stroll down the Muslim Quarter and you will be spoiled with an endless array of halal street food stalls and restaurants.
 You should try a bowl of Suan La Fen (hot sour rice noodles), Yangrou Paomo (flatbread in mutton soup), and Liangpi (cold noodles).
 They are all must-try dishes when you’re in Xi’an!

 Afterwards, make a stop at the largest mosque in China, Great Mosque of Xi’an.
 It is both an active place of worship and a popular tourist site.
 Architectural buffs from all over the world flock here eager to see how traditional Chinese architecture embraces the Islamic elements and functionality, a truly unusual combo.
 Another place worth visiting whilst you’re in Xi’an is the Terracotta Warriors, a UNESCO World Heritage Site of a collection of terracotta sculptures portraying the armies of the First Emperor of China, Qin Shi Huang, and stunning Huashan mountain with 5 peaks.

 Halal food checked, mosques checked, awesome attractions checked.
 These make Xi’an one of the best Muslim holiday destinations in China!

-Best halal restaurant in Xi’an: Laosunjia Restaurant (https://goo.gl/maps/LAWsHrgV8jr)
+Best halal restaurant in Xi’an: Laosunjia Restaurant (map)

-If you ever find yourself in Singapore, check out Kampong Glam district, a heritage-rich neighborhood known for its unique Malay-Singapore culture and history.
+If you ever find yourself in Singapore, check out Kampong Glam district, a heritage-rich neighbourhood.
+It is known for its unique Malay-Singapore culture and history.
 Pay a visit to the Malay Heritage Center Museum to learn more about the vibrant and glamorous lifestyle of Muslim Singaporeans.
-There are also two beautiful mosques nearby, the Burhani Mosque and the Sultan Mosque where you can stop for prayers and quick chat with locals.
+There are also two beautiful mosques nearby, the Burhani Mosque and the Sultan Mosque.
+You can stop for prayers and a quick chat with locals.

 3. Bangkok, Thailand